 You can begin setting up Genie from either of two places: the MDE Home Screen, or through the Hamburger Menu.

 In the next few screens you’ll select your park and the date, and indicate who you’ll be touring with.
+If your ticket requires reservations, then you’ll only be able to select the park that your reservation is at.

 The order of the screens after the steps above can vary a bit, and you may or may not be offered the opportunity to purchase Genie+ as part of the sequence.
 Don’t worry, if you click it away here you’ll have another chance later.